top of page

 Zohran refused to endorse Israel: here’s why

-Zohran Mamdani and his wife, Rama Duwaji at Zohran's inauguration by NYC Mayor's Office, CC BY 4.0, https://commons.wikimedia.org/w/index.php?curid=181082963 (DENTON, TX) — Here’s a name you probably haven’t heard before, Mamhood Mamdani.
 Well, I read his book, titled “Good Muslim, Bad Muslim”.
 And I think his educational background reveals a ton about why Zohran is the way he is.
-(Which, to be clear, is awesome) Let’s dive in.
-Zohran Mamdani has emerged as one of the most p
+Let’ us dive in.

 London 2026: Bleak future for the major parties